dcasati/pipelines-cookbook/recipe1.md

-# Github, VSTS and Kubernetes
+# Recipe 1: Github, VSTS and Kubernetes

-CI/CD pipeline between Github, Microsoft's Visual Studio for Teams (VSTS) and Kubernetes.
+CI/CD pipeline between Github, Microsoft's Visual Studio for Teams \(VSTS\) and Kubernetes.

 ## Audience

 The target audience for this tutorial is anyone looking for a Continuous Integration/Continous Delivery pipeline solution using Github, VSTS and Kubernetes as the deployment platform.
+This
-This is a step-by-step approach with many details on how things get connected together.
+is a step-by-step approach with many details on how things get connected together.

 ## Prerequisites